sethgabrielbrady/shopular/README.md

 2. run 'npm install'
 3. run ' grunt build'
 4. open a server in the build directory
-5. 'Done' message will appear on a good build.
+5. 'Done' message will appear on a correct build.

 ### Current Build